Poppo Yaki: Niigata’s bread-like Brown Stick Cake

-After taking its hot spring bath, I headed to a souvenir shop in the facility to see if there was something interesting, where I found my favorite local snack of Niigata “Poppo Yaki (ぽっぽ焼)” on sale, resulting in purchasing one.
+After taking the hot spring bath, I headed to the souvenir shop in the facility to see if it had something interesting.

 Where to Buy

-In fact, if you have a plan to visit a summer festival in Niigata, you will probably see some Yatai baking Poppo Yaki cakes there.
+If you plan to visit a summer festival in Niigata, you will probably see some Yatai baking the cake.

 (Reference Page: Wikipedia ぽっぽ焼き )